onibas123/camelTest/readme.txt

 It is a project that you can management users by an api rest, also you can log in in the system by way a view and you can read the username, the last access in date time format and where did you access.

-To make the system, it was necessary to identify three entities:
+To make the system, it was necessary to identify three entities and their data definitions:

 	users ->
 		- id [int][11][auto increment][primary_key]
 		- user [varchar][100][unique]